javiereguiluz/symfony-docs/bundles/extension.rst

 Adding Classes to Compile
 -------------------------

+.. versionadded:: 3.3
+    This technique is discouraged and the ``addClassesToCompile()`` has been deprecated starting from Symfony 3.3, because modern PHP versions make it unnecessary.

 Symfony creates a big ``classes.php`` file in the cache directory to aggregate the contents of the PHP classes that are used in every request.
 This reduces the I/O operations and increases the application performance.